luizjanela/olympic/README.md

 	```
 	{
 		"result": false,
-		"message" : "All rounds of this athlet already have been played.",
+		"message" : "All rounds of this athlete already have been played.",
 		"data" : null
 	}
 	```